openmc-dev/openmc/docs/source/pythonapi/deplete.rst

     SICELIIntegrator
     SILEQIIntegrator

-Each of these functions expects a "transport operator" to be passed.
+Each of these classes expects a "transport operator" to be passed.
 An operator specific to OpenMC is available using the following class:

 .. autosummary::